 It's not the World Cup, but hey, it's soccer!
-And it's not amateurs or even semi-pros, this is a full professional soccer team, playing in Danbury.
+And it's in Danbury.
 So go watch, in person, some semi-pro soccer games at WestConn (Western Connecticut State University) in July.

 CFC Azul home games at Western's WAC